21. Periodic boundary condition in a quantum dot in FD-SOI

 Returns:

-distance (1d array): Distance along the linecut.
+distance (1d array): Distance along the linecut in meters.

 """